lextoumbourou/notes/content/comp_investing_part_1.md

 </p>

 <p>
-I stuffed a couple of shirts into the bag, then sat down to search the course's forum for help.
+I stuffed a couple of shirts into a bag, then sat down to search the course's forum for help.
 The last couple of weeks had been a marathon of work and study and I was determined to leave it all behind for the week.
-I knew I was close to the answer.
+I knew the answer was close.
 I had understood the task, I was certain, but the interpreter was being stubborn.
 </p>

 <p>
 Then Gene entered my life.
 Gene posted on the forum without an avatar.
 Judging by Gene's liberal use of caps, Gene had problems of his own.
 Gene reminded me, towards the end of his rant, that there should be "no BUY orders in the first and last 20 days!".
-I remembered something about that in one of the videos and, honestly, I didn't understand why that was the case.
-Anyway, I cut 20 days off the start and end of the data sequence, punched the values into the exam and, after they verifed my identity, passed.
+I remembered something about that in one of the videos and, honestly, I didn't understand why that was the case, but I cut 20 days off the start and end of the data sequence, punched the values into the exam and, after they verifed my identity...passed!
 </p>

 <p>